Convex Hulls of Random Order Types: Analysis of affine order types

 \subsection{More on affine symmetries}

 Next, we clarify the symmetries of affine sets.

 \begin{MyProof}[Proof of Theorem~\ref{t:classAff}] Let $A$ be an affine set with layer sequence $(A_0,A_1,\ldots,A_\ell)$ and symmetry group $\f$.
-Note that any $f\in \f$ preserves the layer sequence, that is $f(A_i) = A_i$ (see the argument used in the proof of Lemma\,\ref{l:AffineSymmetry101}\ref{i:iiiAffineSymmetry101}.)
-Moreover, for any non-lonely point $p \in A$, the stabilizer $\f_p$ is reduced to $\{\id\}$ by Lemma\,\ref{l:AffineSymmetry101}, so $|\f(p)| = |\f|$ by the orbit-stabilizer theorem.
+Note that by Proposition~\ref{p:act}, any $f\in \f$ preserves the layer sequence, that is $f(A_i) = A_i$.
+Moreover, for any non-lonely point $p \in A$, the stabilizer $\f_p$ is reduced to $\{\id\}$ by Lemma~\ref{l:unique-if-not-lonely}, so $|\f(p)| = |\f|$ by the orbit-stabilizer theorem.
 Now, consider a layer $A_i$ not reduced to a single point.
 Any map $f \in \f$ maps a positive extreme edge of $A_i$ to another one.
 The orbits under $\f$ partition $A_i$ into classes of equal sizes.
 Since $|\f| = |\f(p)|$ for any $p\in A_i$, $|\f|$ divides $|A_i|$.